-Important things you should keep in mind about these benefits: Please remember that all benefits are subject brochure and are payable only when we detail the second ct to the definitions, limitations and exclusions in this termine they are medically necessary.
-Plan, your FEHB Plan will be First/Primary Dental/Vision Insurance Program (FEDVIP) Dental y payor of any Benefit payments and your FEDVIP Plan on 9 Coordinating benefits with other coverage.
-Self and Family) for the Standard Option.
-T erson (\$750 per person for Self Plus One, or \$1,500 per The calendar year deductible applies to all benefits in this show when the calendar year deductible does apply. which makes hospitalization necessary to s ures only when a non-dental physical impairment exists afeguard the health of the patient.
+Important things you should keep in mind about these benefits: Please remember that all benefits are subject brochure and are payable only when we detail the second ct to the definitions, limitations and exclusions in this termine they are medically necessary. • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. • The calendar year deductible is \$750 per person (\$750 per person for Self Plus One, or \$1,500 per Self and Family) for the Standard Option.
+The calendar year deductible applies to all benefits in this Section.
+We added "deductible applies" to show when the calendar year deductible does apply. which makes hospitalization necessary to s ures only when a non-dental physical impairment exists afeguard the health of the patient.
 See Section 5(c) for r the dental procedure unless it is described below. overed services, for valuable information about how cost- oordinating benefits with other coverage, including with Benefit Description You Pay Accidental injury benefit Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
 25% coinsurance, deductible applies Dental benefit Standard Option We have no other dental benefits.
 All charges.